mvolkmann/blog/src/smalltalk/30-development-environment.md

 - Enter `Feature require: 'SearchBrowser'` and "Do it".

 This adds the World menu item "Open...Search Browser".
-It also adds menu items to the menu that appears in a System Browser when you right-click a class name in the top second pane.
+It also adds menu items to the menus that appears in a System Browser when you right-click a class category or class name in the top panes.
-The new menu items are "search in class...",
+For a class category, the new menu items are "search in category.." and "search in every class...".
-"search in class hierarchy...", and "search in class protocol...".
+For a class, the new menu items are "search in class...", "search in class hierarchy...", and "search in class protocol...".
 These all open a Search Browser with a different search scope.